 The common European emergency number 112 is available in the following European countries: All EU Member-States, Albania, Georgia, Moldova, Iceland, North Macedonia, Montenegro, Liechtenstein, Norway, Serbia, Switzerland, Turkey, UK.

-What to do when dialling 112?
+What Should I do when dialling 112?

 Please note that the points below are not exhaustive but merely an indication of useful tips that are thought to benefit people in distress when dialling the emergency number.